What next after Liz Truss’s resignation as Tory leader?

 In her brief resignation speech, Ms Truss said she will stay on as Prime Minister until a successor is chosen via a leadership election to be completed in the next week.

+This will be held between 6.30pm and 8.30pm on Monday, with the result announced at 9pm.

+The hope is perhaps that the loser of the “indicative” vote may drop out of the race, in which case a new leader emerges without the involvement of Tory party members.

-When David Cameron quit, the leadership contest did not go to a vote of party members as Theresa May was left unopposed following Andrea Leadsom’s withdrawal from the race – although MPs had taken part in a series of votes to get to the final two.
+When David Cameron quit, the leadership contest did not go to a vote of party members as Theresa May was left unopposed following Andrea Leadsom’s withdrawal from the race.

-In 2003, there was no contest but instead a coronation as Michael Howard took the job unopposed.

-But finding a unity candidate in the current Tory Party would appear to be a tall order.
+If neither drops out, this final vote by MPs will allow Tory members to know – which they did not in the last election – the preferred of the two candidates of the parliamentary party, potentially dissuading them from choosing the other.

 – Who could run to succeed Ms Truss?